 The grade of cedar shingles varies as follows:

-    The highest grade is called a Number 1 Blue Label and this is the highest grade of shingles for roofs.
-They are made of 100% heartwood with 100% clear and edge grain.
-Heartwood is defined as the older, harder central wood of a tree that is usually darker, denser, less permeable and more durable than the surrounding sapwood of the tree.
-Sapwood is the younger, softer outer portion of the tree that is more permeable and less durable, lighter in color than heartwood.
+The highest grade is called a Number 1 Blue Label, the highest grade of shingles for roofs.
+They get constructed of 100% heartwood with 100% clear and edge grain.
+Heartwood is the older, harder central wood of a tree that is usually darker, denser, less porous, and more durable than the surrounding sapwood of the tree.
+Sapwood is the younger, softer outer portion of the tree that is more porous and, less durable, lighter in colour than heartwood.

-    Number 1 and premium grades of cedar shakes and cedar shingles are available with preservatives via a pressure treatment process.
-They can also be purchased with pressure-treated fire retardants.
+Number 1 and premium grade cedar shakes and shingles are available with preservatives via a pressure treatment process.
+These grades of Cedar Shingle include pressure-treated fire retardants.

 Cedar has some fascinating properties as well.
 Sometimes in the late summer, a home may experience a leak after the first rain.
 Then through the whole winter, the leak is never seen again.
 The change is because when the cedar is dry, it can shrink a little, and at the first rain of the season, the water drips in before the cedar has had a chance to soak in the liquid and swell.
 When wet, the cedar expands slightly, which can sometimes seal the crack.
 Cedar is a beautiful natural roof.
 Many attributes of shingles and shakes come into play when deciding the suitable roofing material for your home.